KannonZenetism/zenetism-field-physics/structural-physics/SP03-expression-ratio-mathematics.md

 - Some expressions bias toward \( \chi = 0 \) (Aionic)
 - Some expressions bias toward \( \chi \to \infty \) (Khaonic)
 - Most expressions occupy biased regions of the spectrum between centropic and entropic extremes
-- All expressions preserve the Dual Spectrum Lemma as invariant structure
+- All expressions preserve the Polar Spectrum Lemma as invariant structure

 The Tumble is not random but **structurally anticipated** — infinite possibility expressing through infinite orientation.